Anatomy and Physiology of Skin and Underlying Tissues

 Dr. Dardik and Dr. Federman have disclosed no relevant financial relationships with any commercial interest

 Wound Clinic, Family Health Centers of San Diego

 San Diego, California

 Ms. Seaman has disclosed no relevant financial relationship with any ineligible company (commercial interest).

-The following companies have provided an educational grant in support of this activity: Smith & Nephew and The Wound Institute
+Supported by an educational grant from Smith & Nephew and The Wound Institute.